s-bai/ECM_deoutlier/readme.md

-# Construction of ellipsoid convex model with outlier detection and its application in Non-Probabilistic Topology Optimization
+# Construction of Ellipsoid Convex Model with outlier detection and its application in Non-Probabilistic Topology Optimization

 Thank you for visiting the repo for the current research!